POUNCE// README

 About Pounce

 Pounce is a free browser side-scrolling platformer.
-The player picks one of four cats and bounds through a 240-tile hand-built level on the way to a cozy bed.
-Bonk red boxes for cat-food cans (grow bigger) or magic fish (unlock fishbone projectiles), stomp dogs and crawling kids, shoot or pounce the wasps that fly above.
+The player picks one of four cats and bounds through three hand-built levels (960, 720, and 720 tiles wide) on the way to a cozy bed.
+Bonk boxes for cat-food cans (grow bigger) or magic fish (unlock fishbone projectiles), stomp dogs and crawling kids, shoot or pounce the wasps that fly above.
 Vanilla HTML, CSS, and JavaScript on top of an HTML5 Canvas with Web Audio for both sound effects and a chiptune music loop.
 No build step, no framework, no runtime dependency beyond Google Fonts and Supabase for the global high-score leaderboard.

 The project shares its DNA with cat-ski: same author, same plain-prose voice, same free deploy toolchain (GitHub → Vercel), same four cat palettes.
 Source is at github.com/ashtonmorrow/bros.
 The production URL is pounce.mike-lee.me.